 SPEEDING AT NIGHT: A chief cause of boating accidents is not matching speed to conditions or setting.
 At night you can’t always trust your senses to determine a clear path.
 (Maybe another boat’s gone dark, see previous item.)

 LACKING PROPER SAFETY GEAR: Too many boaters neglect the safety equipment that’s on (or should be on) their boat.
 Or worse yet, on themselves.
 Wear your life jacket.
 Blah, blah, blah, you say.
 Well, life jackets save lives.
 The U.S. Coast Guard says about half of drowning fatalities involve boaters without life jackets.

-A life jacket only really helps if it’s the right kind, the right size and handy — ideally on you before you need it.
-Remember, immersed in 50-something-degree F water, you have but a few moments of coordinated movement before you muscles fail you, and you can’t keep your head out of the water.
+A life jacket only really helps if it’s the right kind, the right size and handy; ideally on you before you need it.
+Remember, immersed in 50 something degree Fahrenheit water you have but a few moments of coordinated movement before your muscles fail you, and you can’t keep your head out of the water.